orange-cloudfoundry/cassandra-deployment/README.md

 can provide a larger attack surface to intruders.

+## `latest-versions.yml`

+This helps release authors to deploy their latest development release that is uploaded to the BOSH director.

 ## `bosh-lite.yml`

 This operations file implements the necessary settings for deploying in Bosh-Lite.

+## `custom-release-name.yml`

+This helps release authors to deploy Cassandra releases with custom names, as produced by the `bosh create-release --name` command.
+This is especially useful when release authors are developing new features for the BOSH release at the same time using a single shared BOSH director.

+# Experimental operations files

+## `experimental/use-tls.yml`

+Cassandra doesn't support specifying many keys to trust for mutual TLS.
+In order to rotate certificates, you need to disable TLS, re-deploy, then re-enable TLS with the new certificates.

+## `experimental/use-tls-rename-deployment-and-network.yml`

+This add-on to `use-tls.yml` implements a deployment and network renaming.
+To be used when using both `rename-deployment-and-network.yml` and `use-tls.yml`.